Troubleshoot APIM requests and Ultra Tasks

-- Correlate the request, queue size and error percentage charts: To identify the error, start by narrowing down the timeframe using the Request chart.
-Then, use the Error Percentage chart to understand the issue, which could be due to ineffective API design, poor documentation, or malicious actors.
-If Ultra Tasks are involved and there's a spike in request wait time, analyze the Queue Size chart.
+- The request, queue size and error percentage graphs: To identify the error, narrow down the timeframe from the requests.
+Then, use the Error Percentage graph to understand the issue, which could be due to ineffective API design, poor documentation, or malicious actors.
+If Ultra Tasks are involved and there's a spike in request wait time, analyze the Queue Size graph.
 Co-relating these metrics provides a high-level view of the error flow, which can be further refined with other metrics.

 API logs